LleilaA13/AI-CVpractice/README.md

-# CV-practice
+# AI-CV practice
-This is a repository for practicing with NumPy ecc.. for the AI-LAB : Computer vision and NLP course at Sapienza University of Rome. more to add in the future
+This is a repository with a wide set of exercises and practice "problems" for my Computer Vision classes, using Numpy, OpenCV, matplotlib ecc..